Milk Bath Photography Sessions and FAQ

 What exactly is in it?
 Is that really milk?
 Will anything irritate my skin?

 It is mostly water.
 I add epsom salts, essential oils, and powdered milk.
-If you have any allergies or skin sensitivities, please let me know ahead of time so I can use an alternative.
+It should not irritate skin, but If you have any allergies or skin sensitivities, please let me know ahead of time.

 What should I wear?
 Will my outfits get ruined?